PS is a freelance marketer and copywriter. She is actively involved in market research to help entrepreneurs with

 The longer you have been in business, the bigger your network will grow, and the more important it is likely to become to you.
-Many established freelances hardly need to advertise at all, as they get all the work they can handle via recommendations.
+Many established freelancers hardly need to advertise at all, as they get all the work they can handle via recommendations.

 Of course, networking is most effective when it works both ways; you should also refer potential clients to other people in your network if, for one reason or another, you can't take on the work yourself.
-If you know another freelance copywriter, for example, you could arrange to pass inquiries on to them if you are fully booked, and they (hopefully) will do the same for you at their busy times.
+If you know another freelance copywriter, for example, you could arrange to pass inquiries on to them if you are fully booked, and they (hopefully) will do the same for you during their busy times.

 Nowadays, of course, a growing amount of networking is done online.
 The Internet makes it easy to keep in touch with friends and colleagues, even when they are many miles away, perhaps even in another country.

 Online networking also makes it easy to expand your network and connect with unlimited numbers of potential clients, publishers and editors, designers, PR, and advertising agencies, photographers, other copywriters, and so on.
 This can obviously help you to find work, but it can be beneficial in other ways as well.
 For example, it will connect you to other professionals who may be willing to answer your queries on specialized subjects, help with your research, suggest contacts for you, and share information with you about useful resources.

 Yet another advantage of online networking is that it can boost the readership and search engine ranking of your business website and/or blog.
 This can be done by adding links to your profile on each social networking site you belong to.
 If you have a blog, you can publicize individual posts by this means as well.

-In this section, we will look at three very popular social networking services, and also examine another type of site (forums) which can also be useful for networking purposes.
+In this section, we will look at three very popular social networking services and also examine another type of site (forums) that can also be useful for networking purposes.